-Back when I toured the refugee camps of Palestine and Tibet, I pondered the difference between the use of the words “slum” and “refugee camp.”
-I was told today that in India, the official definition of “slum” is where the land is owned by the government, and the property is owned by the people.
+I learned today that in India, the word “slum” has an official definition where the land is owned by the government, and the property is owned by the people.

 Back when Mumbai was a port city and textile industry magnet, swaths of open land attracted migrant workers from all over India.
 Without any process or legality, they set up shacks and house on the land, to which the government turned a blind eye.

 Years passed and soon the Dharavi slum exceeded one million inhabitants and open land became scarce.